fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 Concept Glossary
 ----------------------------

-The concepts outlined in this glossary can be leveraged to help navigate and understand the sociotechnical contexts.
+The concepts outlined in this glossary are relevant to sociotechnical contexts.

 Construct Validity
 ^^^^^^^^^^^^^^^^^^